Made in Canton, China, for the Japanese market.

 The Muromachi period was a period of intense civil war in Japan.
 Bizen and Mino provinces were the main sword production centers during this period, and most focused on making large quantities of mass-produced swords for the war efforts.
 During this time, the uchigatana, optimized for single-handed use, replaced the long tachi.
 The uchigatana is the predecessor of the later katana, which had a longer grip that could also be used with two hands.

-There were some exceptions though.
-Yosozaemon Sukesada (1466-1542) of Osafune stood head and shoulders above the rest.
-He was mainly active in the first decads of the 16th century and is thought to have pioneered the so-called kani no tsume (蟹の爪), “crab claws” in the hamon (temperline), but was known to work in suguha and flamboyant, hitatsura style tempering as well.
+There were some exceptions, though.
+Yosozaemon Sukesada (1466-1542) of Osafune was an extremely skillful smith and one of the best of the Sukesadas.
+He was mainly active in the first decades of the 16th century and is thought to have pioneered the so-called kani no tsume (), “crab claws” in the hamon (temperline), but was known to work in both suguha (straight hamon) and flamboyant, hitatsura style full tempering as well.
 His best art swords, signed with the personal name Yosozaemon, command six-figure prices on the collector market.
-See for example this excellent specimen sold by Darcy Brockbank at yuhindo.com.
+See, for example, an excellent specimen sold by Darcy Brockbank that was later published in the Nihonto Shubi by Tanobe Michihiro.

-Fujishiro Matsuo rated his works sai jō saku (最上作), the highest possible classification reserved for grandmasters, and Yamada Asaemon V ranked Yosozaemon's swords as ō-wazamono for extreme sharpness.
+Fujishiro Matsuo rated his works sai jō saku (最上作), the highest possible classification reserved for grandmasters, and professional test cutter Yamada Asaemon V ranked Yosozaemon's swords as ō-wazamono for extreme sharpness.

 Read more in the Sukesada glossary entries.